Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Introduction

 This manuscript is organized as follows.
 In Section \ref{sec:methods}, we describe our sample of multiplanet systems.
 We summarize the framework that we employ to estimate (1) the individual planetary spin precession frequencies and (2) the nodal precession frequencies for each set of neighboring pairs.
 We describe how we then infer the plausibility of excited obliquity, and by extension, the associated planetary spin rate.
 In Section \ref{sec:analysis}, we consider the estimated frequencies at a population level and the potential for frequency commensurability.
 We examine the specific predictions for the TRAPPIST-1 system.
-We explore the implied spin rotation rates attributable to the estimated obliquities for pairs of planets for which capture into Cassini State 2 is plausible.
-By comparing the range of orbital separations in the nominal ``habitable" zone to those with the highest likelihood of obliquity excitement, we identify the stellar spectral type where this overlap is strongest.
+We explore the implied spin rotation rates attributable to the estimated obliquities for pairs of planets for which capture into CS2 is plausible.
+In this Section, we also consider the stability of the CS2 state given tidal dissipation resulting from the high obliquity.
+We also consider two physical scenarios for capture into CS2, and investigate the conditions required in each scenario for excitation to occur.
+Finally, by comparing the range of orbital separations in the nominal ``habitable" zone to those with the highest likelihood of obliquity excitement, we identify the stellar spectral type where this overlap is strongest.
 In Section \ref{sec:conclusions}, we discuss the relevance of our findings for the population of M dwarf exoplanets and their habitability, and next steps for this study.